flussplan/docker-telemac/README.md

 Major releases can be tracked with `vX-latest`, eg. use `v8-latest` to automatically get the latest `v8` patch/revision updates.
 This enables easy automatic upgrades of TELEMAC-MASCARET while simulation files are retained in the `workdir` volume folder accross versions.

+# Docker configuration

+Please refer to the official documentation on how to setup Docker on [Windows](https://docs.docker.com/docker-for-windows/install/), [Mac](https://docs.docker.com/docker-for-mac/) or via Linux package manager according to your needs.
+This is a prerequisite to be able to use this
+TELEMAC-MASCARET distribution package.

+Too ensure maximum performance you should make sure to map all available CPUs/cores into the Docker containers by using the respective Docker settings.

 # Custom configuration file

 The container is equipped with a TELEMAC-MASCARET Open MPI configuration configured and optimized for the Debian environment.
 You can run the container